Voices of Now

 Voices of Now workshops are available to middle, high school and community groups of eight or more.
 Group leaders and performers can learn more by contacting Community Programs Manager Matt Reckeweg at firstname.lastname@example.org at 202-600-4092.

-Voices of Now is made possible by support from Harman Family Foundation, Hattie M. Strong Foundation, Exelon, Raytheon, GEICO, Rockwell Collins, Friends of Southwest D.C., Washington Nationals Dream Foundation, Eileen Fisher, the Weissberg Foundation and Fairfax County Public Schools.
-Additional support is provided in memory of Toni A. Ritzenberg.
+Voices of Now is made possible by support from the Coca-Cola Foundation, Exelon Corporation, Hattie M. Strong Foundation, Rockwell Collins, Friends of Southwest D.C., Washington Nationals Dream Foundation, Eileen Fisher, Raytheon, GEICO, the Weissberg Foundation and Wells Fargo & Company.